The Pan-STARRS1 Database and Data Products: Flow of Data From Pipeline to the Pan-STARRS Catalog Database

 \subsubsection{Forced Photometry Stage}

-Photometry done in the earlier stages is unforced.
-That is, the sources are located on the images, and then photometry is performed.
-Forced photometry is done with prior knowledge of source positions.
+Most of the phootmetry done in earlier stages, with the exception of some stack photometry, is unforced.
+That is, significant sources are identified on the images, and then photometry is performed.
+Forced photometry is done with prior knowledge of source positions measured from the stacks.
 There are 2 steps of forced photometry for the IPP: One performs forced photometry on the individual {\em warp} exposures, and the other calculates forced galaxy model fits on the stacks.

-The forced warp photometry stage takes the positions of sources located in the deep {\em stacks} and then calculates photometry at those positions on the individual warps.
-The catalogs generated by this process are first ingested into the DVO database, then translated using {\em IppToPsps} into the {\em ForcedWarp*} tables for the PSPS.
+The forced warp photometry stage takes the positions of sources located in the deep {\em stacks} and then measures the PSF model flux at those positions on the individual warps.
+The catalogs generated by this process are first ingested into the DVO database, then translated using {\em IppToPsps} into the {\em ForcedWarp*} tables for the PSPS, and are available starting with DR2.

-Forced galaxy photometry is done on the {\em stack} images.
-This step calculates galaxy model fits on the known sources on the stacks.
+For extended sources, galaxy models are fitted on the {\em stack} images.
+These models are then used as a seed to determine galaxy models for each warp image.
+The position, aspect ratio, and (where appropriate) Sersic radius are kept fixed to the values determined for the stack image, while the major and minor axis values are fitted for each warp image, along with the model normalization.
+All the models include PSF convolution.

 Catalog files are produced for this stage of processing, and these are later ingested into the PSPS database, as the {\em ForcedGalaxy*} tables.